Security-Onion-Solutions/securityonion-docs/about.rst

 Security Onion Solutions, LLC
 -----------------------------
-Doug Burks started Security Onion as a free and open source project in 2008 and then founded Security Onion Solutions, LLC in 2014.
+Doug Burks started Security Onion as a free and open project in 2008 and then founded Security Onion Solutions, LLC in 2014.

 .. important::